 Is the new coronavirus dangerous?

 The new coronavirus can cause severe pneumonia and bronchitis.
-People with cardiopulmonary disease, weakened immune systems, children, and elderly people are the most at risk.
+People with cardiopulmonary or cardiovascular diseases, weakened immune systems, children, and elderly people are the most at risk.

 Can the new coronavirus be treated?